 Georgia’s sales tax holiday

-What: In 2012, exempted energy- and water-efficient products that cost $1,500 or less from its 7% sales tax.
+What: In 2015, energy- and water-efficient products that cost $1,500 or less are exempted from its 7% sales tax.
 That includes a dishwasher, clothes washer, air conditioner, ceiling fan, CFL bulb, dehumidifier, programmable thermostat, refrigerator, door, or window that meets Energy Star or WaterSense standards.

 Louisiana’s sales tax holiday